muhammedakyuzlu/social-distance-detection/README.md

    -  -h for help

   path:
-   - path/url to the surce
+   - path/url to the source

 # EXAMPLES :